 The photographs are a nice bonus, but if I could create the photos without having the experience, I doubt I would even do it.
 Whenever someone shares with me that one of my photographs has spoken to them, made them think, inspired them, made them happy, or brought back memories I feel proud about that, but I don’t get to decide which images those are.

-How has landscape photography changed your life?
+photography changed your life?